lcates/perbyte.github.io/jason-resume.md

   - Managed contracting developers when required by the project

-* **Stanley Black & Decker HHI** (Foothill Ranch, CA)

-  Senior Developer, Online Systems, 2009-2012
+* **Stanley Black & Decker HHI** (Foothill Ranch, CA) Senior Developer, Online Systems - 2009-2012

   - Built/modified/maintained renovated versions of high-profile Stanley Black & Decker websites, such as kwikset.com and pfisterfaucets.com
   - Turned high-quality Photoshop and Illustrator website designs into standards-based, CSS and AJAX-driven websites